Conferences and lectures

 The James Sutherland History Lecture takes place at the beginning of each year at the Institutions' headquarters in London.
 It covers historical topics related to structural engineering.

-Nick Russell will be the 94th President of the Institution.
-As part of his inauguration, he will be giving his presidential address on 17 January 2014.
+Nick Russell is the 94th President of the Institution.
+As part of his inauguration, he gave his presidential address on 17 January 2014.

 The Institution of Structural Engineers is keen to develop awareness among young engineers of the importance and potential of research in advancing structural engineering.